 If the answer is yes, we recommend sending a dedicated email to your Canadian contacts asking them to confirm their opt-in status by clicking a link within the email.
 When a contact clicks on the opt-in link in the email, the contact will be tracked as express consent by Constant Contact.

-Step 3: Make sure ongoing communications have appropriate CASL required information
+Step 3: Make sure ongoing communications have the appropriate CASL-required information

 All marketing emails you send must contain the following information in order to be CASL compliant.